This post may contain affiliate links. Read my disclosure policy here.

 So if you don’t have any elastic and you don’t want to spend time folding and ironing bias strips, you definitely want to make knit fabric ties for your cloth face masks.

 How To Make Comfortable Masks

-First, watch how to make the actual face mask in our face mask pattern and tutorial video which includes sizes for adults and children.
+First, see how to make the actual face mask with our fitted face mask pattern or our pleated face mask pattern and tutorial video.
+Both mask designs include sizes for adults and children.